alexandertrefz/essence/packages/website/optimisations.md

 own, so that it may promise the answer is not empty either, and the call carries that Namespace's name.
-The Method behind the promise is List's own `map` re-exported, so it is inlined as List's is. `map` is the only walking Method the two share: `keepEvery` and both `reduce` entries can answer with fewer items than they were handed, so a proven receiver reaches List's own entry by widening and arrives under List's own name.
+The Method behind the promise is List's own `map` re-exported, so it is inlined as List's is. `map` is the only walking Method the two share: `everyItem` and both `reduce` entries can answer with fewer items than they were handed, so a proven receiver reaches List's own entry by widening and arrives under List's own name.
 Everything else `NonEmptyList` declares is left alone — `reverse` and `sort` are re-exports this pass does not walk anyway, and